glor25/Transaction-Dashboard/README.md

 2. Install all required packages (only once) -> npm install
 3. Run the API server -> npm start

-Your API server will now be running at http://localhost:3001.
+API server will now be running at http://localhost:3001.
 Keep this terminal open.

 2. Running the Frontend (React Application)
 Open second terminal: